-- A detailed description of the applicant's duties in the enterprise.
-The description of duties should address, as applicable: - How the applicant will direct the organization or a major component of the organization; - Exactly whom the applicant directs including their job title and position description; - How the applicant will establish the goals and policies of the organization or component;

-- o How the applicant will exercise responsibility for discretionary decision-making. - An organizational chart or diagram, showing your enterprise's organizational structure and staffing levels.
+- A detailed description of the applicant's duties in the investment enterprise.
+The description of duties should address, as applicable: - How the applicant will direct the organization or a major component of the organization; - Exactly whom the applicant directs including their job title and position description; - How the applicant will establish the goals and policies of the organization or component; - How the applicant will exercise responsibility for discretionary decision-making. - An organizational chart or diagram, showing your enterprise's organizational structure and staffing levels.
 List all employees in the applicant's immediate division, department, or team by name, job title, summary of duties, education level, and salary.
 Identify the applicant's position in the chart.
-[Note to ISO: List of employees may not be necessary if applicant will be holding an executive position.] - State Quarterly Wage Reports for the [1st, 2nd, 3rd and 4th quarter of YEAR] that were accepted by the State of [STATE] for all employees.
-The forms should include the names, salaries, and number of weeks worked for all employees.
+[NOTE TO ISO: List of employees may not be necessary if applicant will be holding an executive position.] - State Quarterly Wage Reports for the [1st, 2nd, 3rd and 4th quarter of YEAR] that were accepted by the State of [STATE] for all employees.
+The forms should include the names, salaries, and number of weeks worked for all employees. - Note: If employees listed on the organizational chart are not listed on the State Quarterly

-Note: If employees listed on the organizational chart are not listed on the State Quarterly Wage Reports, please explain why.
+Wage Reports, please explain why.

-- Your enterprise's payroll summary, and Forms W-2, W-3, and 1099-MISC evidencing wages paid to all employees under the applicant's direction. - Employment agreements entered into by newly hired employees who will be managed by the applicant. - Certificates, diplomas or transcripts, letters from employers describing job titles, duties, operators' manuals, and the required level of education and knowledge.
+- Your enterprise's payroll summary, and Forms W-2, W-3, and 1099-MISC evidencing wages paid to all employees under the applicant's direction. - Employment agreements entered into by newly hired employees who will be managed by the applicant.

 Employees with Special Qualifications.
-You must establish that the skills and/or aptitudes possessed by the applicant are essential to the operation of your enterprise.
-Special qualifications are those skills and/or aptitudes that an employee in a lesser capacity than one of an executive or supervisory character brings to a position or role that are essential to the successful or efficient operation of your enterprise.
+You must establish that the skills and/or aptitudes possessed by the applicant are essential to the operation of your investment enterprise.
+Special qualifications are those skills and/or aptitudes that an employee in a lesser capacity than one of an executive or supervisory character brings to a position or role that are essential to the successful or efficient operation of your investment enterprise.
 Note that skills which are essential at one point in time may become commonplace or nonessential at a later date.
 For instance, a skill that is needed to start up an enterprise may no longer be essential after initial operations are complete and running smoothly.
 Similarly, a skill may be essential only in the short-term for training locally hired employees.
 On the other hand, under certain circumstances, you may be able to establish that the skill is essential to the treaty enterprise for a longer period of time, such as in connection with activities in the areas of product improvement, quality control, or the provision of a service that is not yet generally available in the United States.